Abel I. Smith Burial Ground: Location

-The land owned by Abel Smith stretched far; in a 1908 edition of The New York Times, the farm is said to have been bisected by Secaucus Road, and "between the Paterson Plank Road on the north, the Penn Horn Creek on the East, the lands of S. Jacobs on the south, and the old Secaucus racetrack to the west."
+The land owned by Abel Smith stretched far.
+In a 1908 edition of The New York Times, the farm was said to have been bisected by Secaucus Road, and "between the Paterson Plank Road on the north, the Penn Horn Creek on the East, the lands of S. Jacobs on the south, and the old Secaucus racetrack to the west."

 The burial ground lay in a grove at one of the highest spots in Secaucus, obscured by high grass and trees, overlooking the expanse of the meadows and into the Hackensack River.
 It was bordered on the west side by County Road and the grounds of a Mental Disease Hospital that is no longer in existence, currently located near the intersection of Secaucus Road and County Road.
 The Abel I. Smith Burial Ground faces the Hudson Palisades on the west and the marshes of Secaucus on the east.

 Along with the Van Buskirk Family Burial Ground, the Sandford Family Burial Ground and others, the Abel I. Smith Burial Ground is one of a few recognized family burial grounds in Hudson County.

 History

 In 1733, Abel Smith and his wife Deborah moved from Great Neck to Secaucus, where he bought a large tract of land and constructed a large mansion.
 The first burial on the grounds was that of Abel Smith himself, who died in 1755.

 The Smith family farm was approximately 206 acres, consisting of meadowland and toward the upland of western Hudson Palisades.
 The Smith family owned the plot from the 18th century until the early 20th century.
 The property was passed down through the generations, and as a result, many of the burials were of the Smith family themselves.
 However, a few other families were buried there over the course of its use as a cemetery, namely the Post and Earle families.

 In the year 1875, "Jack" Jackson, who was described as the last slave in New Jersey, died at the age of 87 on the Smith family farm.
 In 1820, Smith manumitted his slaves, but Jack refused the freedom he was offered and remained on the family estate until his death.
 Following the will of the late Abel Smith, he was interred in the family burial ground.

 Overall, the Abel I. Smith Burial Ground contained roughly 64 gravesites.
-The site held several vaults; the crypt had 24 shelves, with 12 coffins reserved for adults and 12 for children.
+The site held several vaults; the crypt had 24 shelves, with 12 coffins reserved for adults, and 12 for children.
 These were reserved for the Smith family.
 In 1950, it was reported that all the vaults had been broken into and all the bodies had been removed, likely by grave robbers.